Abhishek10-0/deepfake_detection/README.md

 # Deepfake-AI

-A full-stack web application for detecting deepfake videos using deep learning.
-Users can upload a video, and the system will analyze it to determine if it is genuine or a deepfake, providing a confidence score.

 ## Features
 - **Deepfake Detection:** Upload a video and receive a prediction (Genuine or Deepfake) with confidence.
 - **Face Detection:** Uses OpenCV to focus on faces in video frames for more accurate analysis.